opendocsg/opendoc-supreme-court-judgements/2019_SGHC_3/report.md

 ### Parties’ arguments

-57     The defendants argued that the present application before the court by all three plaintiffs was _ultra vires_ as all three were to act jointly in bringing the application but they could not have done so because the elections of Lim and Chan as members of the CSC were void.[\[note: 68\]](#Ftn_68) The defendants referred me to _Gilstead Court (CA)_ (\[47\] _supra_) which considered whether the originating summons in that case was _ultra vires_.[\[note: 69\]](#Ftn_69) The defendants acknowledged, however, that _Gilstead Court (CA)_ did not address a situation where the elections of some of the authorised representatives as members of the collective sale committee were void.[\[note: 70\]](#Ftn_70) The defendants also submitted that the CSC could have chosen other members of the CSC to be the authorised representatives instead of Lim and Chan, such that the defendants would not have been able to mount this _ultra vires_ argument.[\[note: 71\]](#Ftn_71)
+57     The defendants argued that the present application before the court by all three plaintiffs was _ultra vires_ as all three were to act jointly in bringing the application but they could not have done so because the elections of Lim and Chan as members of the CSC were void.[^68] The defendants referred me to _Gilstead Court (CA)_ (\[47\] _supra_) which considered whether the originating summons in that case was _ultra vires_.[^69] The defendants acknowledged, however, that _Gilstead Court (CA)_ did not address a situation where the elections of some of the authorised representatives as members of the collective sale committee were void.[^70] The defendants also submitted that the CSC could have chosen other members of the CSC to be the authorised representatives instead of Lim and Chan, such that the defendants would not have been able to mount this _ultra vires_ argument.[^71]

-58     The plaintiffs submitted that this ground of objection that the present application was _ultra vires_ had not been raised before the Board.[\[note: 72\]](#Ftn_72) The plaintiffs submitted that, in any event, even if the elections of Lim and Chan as members of the CSC were void, para 10 of the Third Schedule provides that the acts of the CSC done in good faith shall be as valid as if any defect in the appointment or any disqualification of a CSC member did not exist and the CSC were fully and properly constituted.[\[note: 73\]](#Ftn_73)
+58     The plaintiffs submitted that this ground of objection that the present application was _ultra vires_ had not been raised before the Board.[^72] The plaintiffs submitted that, in any event, even if the elections of Lim and Chan as members of the CSC were void, para 10 of the Third Schedule provides that the acts of the CSC done in good faith shall be as valid as if any defect in the appointment or any disqualification of a CSC member did not exist and the CSC were fully and properly constituted.[^73]

-59     The plaintiffs also argued that the defendants failed to dispute the jurisdiction of the High Court in these proceedings as stipulated under O 100 r 6 of the Rules of Court (Cap 322, R 5, 2014 Rev Ed).[\[note: 74\]](#Ftn_74) The plaintiffs further contended that pursuant to O 15 r 6, no cause or matter shall be defeated by reason of the misjoinder of any party.[\[note: 75\]](#Ftn_75)
+59     The plaintiffs also argued that the defendants failed to dispute the jurisdiction of the High Court in these proceedings as stipulated under O 100 r 6 of the Rules of Court (Cap 322, R 5, 2014 Rev Ed).[^74] The plaintiffs further contended that pursuant to O 15 r 6, no cause or matter shall be defeated by reason of the misjoinder of any party.[^75]

-60     In reply, the defendants submitted that O 100 r 6 was irrelevant because they were not disputing the jurisdiction of the High Court by reason of any irregularity in the originating summons or service thereof.[\[note: 76\]](#Ftn_76)
+60     In reply, the defendants submitted that O 100 r 6 was irrelevant because they were not disputing the jurisdiction of the High Court by reason of any irregularity in the originating summons or service thereof.[^76]

 ### Decision

 61     I took the plaintiffs’ position to be that the defendants had not raised before the Board the ground of objection that the collective sale application, whether made to the Board or to the High Court, was _ultra vires_.
 The defendants submitted that they could not have raised this ground of objection before the Board because the plaintiffs only answered on 7 August 2018 that Lim and Chan have associates who each owns another unit in the Property (see \[125\] below).
-This answer came after the defendants had filed their objections to the Board (and even after OS 841/2018 had commenced on or about 10 July 2018).[\[note: 77\]](#Ftn_77)
+This answer came after the defendants had filed their objections to the Board (and even after OS 841/2018 had commenced on or about 10 July 2018).[^77]

-62     I noted that in one set of objections filed before the Board, there was no mention of conflict of interest.[\[note: 78\]](#Ftn_78) In another set, conflict of interest was raised but in a different context, _ie_, that “the members of the CSC did not declare their ownership details to the \[subsidiary proprietors\]”.[\[note: 79\]](#Ftn_79) This is different from saying that certain members of the CSC failed to disclose details of ownership by their associates.
+62     I noted that in one set of objections filed before the Board, there was no mention of conflict of interest.[^78] In another set, conflict of interest was raised but in a different context, _ie_, that “the members of the CSC did not declare their ownership details to the \[subsidiary proprietors\]”.[^79] This is different from saying that certain members of the CSC failed to disclose details of ownership by their associates.
 However, I also noted that in this set of objections, it was parenthetically suggested, without further explanation, that paras 2(1)(_c_) and 2(1)(_g_) of the Third Schedule were breached.
 These paragraphs are set out at \[64\] below.

 63     In any event, since the information about ownership of units by associates was not disclosed to the defendants before they raised objections before the Board, I was of the view that the defendants were not precluded from raising such ownership as giving rise to conflicts of interest in their objections to the High Court.